mlflow/mlflow/docs/source/tracking.rst

 SFTP server
 ~~~~~~~~~~~
-If the specified URI has following format ``sftp://user@host/path/to/directory`` that sftp-server will be used as an artifact store.
-The client has to be setup to login without a password over ssh (e.g. public key, identityfile in ssh_config...).
+Specify a URI of the form sftp://user@host/path/to/directory to store artifacts in an SFTP server.
+You should configure the client to be able to login to the SFTP server without a password over SSH (e.g. public key, identityfile in ssh_config...).

 In principle the following format ``sftp://pass:user@host/`` is supported for logging in.
 But for safety reasons this is not recommended.

+When using this store, ``pysftp`` has to be installed on both client and server.
+Simply ``pip install pysftp`` will install the required package.

 Networking
 ^^^^^^^^^^